Let’s talk about cancer

 Communicating about cancer workshop

-Suitable for all levels, our Communicating about Cancer training is a three hour workshop, covering the following subjects, and more:
+Suitable for all levels, our Communicating about Cancer training is a two-hour workshop, covering the following subjects, and more:

 - Basic cancer awareness